cpp-linter/cpp-linter-action/docs/pr-review-caveats.md

   Also, the outdated review's summary comment is not automatically hidden.
   To reduce the Pull Request's thread noise, users interaction is required.

-!!! note "See also"
+> [!note]
-    Refer to GitHub's documentation about [hiding a comment][].
+> Refer to GitHub's documentation about [hiding a comment].
-    Hiding a Pull Request review's summary comment will not resolve the suggestions in the diff.
+> Hiding a Pull Request review's summary comment will not resolve the suggestions in the diff.
-    Please also refer to [resolve a conversion][] to collapse outdated or duplicate suggestions in the diff.
+> Please also refer to [resolve a conversion] to collapse outdated or duplicate suggestions
+> in the diff.

 GitHub REST API does not provide a way to hide comments or mark review suggestions as resolved.

-!!! tip
+> [!tip]
-    We do support an environment variable named `CPP_LINTER_PR_REVIEW_SUMMARY_ONLY`.
+> We do support an environment variable named `CPP_LINTER_PR_REVIEW_SUMMARY_ONLY`.
-    If the variable is set to ``true``, then the review only contains a summary comment with no suggestions posted in the diff.
+> If the variable is set to `true`, then the review only contains a summary comment
+> with no suggestions posted in the diff.

 ## Probable non-exhaustive reviews

 If any suggestions did not fit within the Pull Request diff, then the review's summary comment will indicate how many suggestions were left out.
 The full patch of suggestions is always included as a collapsed code block in the review summary